Brand names: Afinitor, Afinitor Disperz, Zortress

 The manufacturer of everolimus (Zortress) states that the drug should be used only by clinicians experienced in immunosuppressive therapy and the management of transplant patients.
 (See Boxed Warning.)

 Immunosuppressants, including everolimus, may increase risk of development of lymphomas or other malignancies, particularly of the skin.
 Risk appears to be related to intensity and duration of immunosuppression rather than to the use of any specific drug.
-(See Advice to Patients.)
+In patients with an increased risk for skin cancer, limit exposure to sunlight and ultraviolet light with use of protective clothing and sunscreen with a high protection factor.

 Kidney Graft Thrombosis

-Increased risk of kidney arterial and venous thrombosis, resulting in kidney graft loss; occurs primarily within the first 30 days after renal transplantation.
+Increased risk of kidney arterial and venous thrombosis, resulting in kidney graft loss; occurs primarily within the first 30 days after renal transplantation (see Boxed Warning).

 Increased risk of proteinuria reported in transplant patients receiving everolimus (Zortress); higher risk observed in patients with higher whole blood trough concentrations of the drug.
 Monitor transplant patients for proteinuria.